Emmyt24/lazorkit-CLI-wizard/doc/lazorkit-cli-wizard.md

 ## 🚀 Welcome to the Future of Blockchain App Creation

-The Lazorkit CLI Wizard is not just another scaffolding tool—it's your gateway to building cutting-edge Web3 applications with unprecedented ease.
+The Lazorkit CLI Wizard is not just another scaffolding tool, it's your gateway to building cutting-edge Web3 applications with unprecedented ease.
 Designed for developers who want to focus on innovation rather than boilerplate, this CLI transforms complex blockchain integrations into simple, guided experiences.

 ## 📈 Success Metrics